Caring for your pets in winter and cold weather

 Keep an eye on your pet when they’re outside to make sure they’re not eating anything like this.

-Try to avoid keeping these plants in your home, as it makes them a lot easier for your pets to access.
 If you’re putting up a Christmas tree, consider putting a barrier around it or placing it in a room that your pet doesn’t go into.

 At Christmas, you should also avoid giving your pet festive foods, like Christmas pudding, mince pies, and chocolate.
-Stick to pet-friendly treats that you know won’t cause any harm.

 How to keep your small animals safe in the cold

-Consider getting a heater to place just outside your pets’ garden enclosure (if in a shed or similar), or move them into your home for the duration of the winter.
-You should regularly check their water bottle or bowl to make sure it hasn’t frozen.
+Consider getting a heater to put just outside your pets’ garden enclosure (if in a shed or similar), and make sure you give them extra bedding and protection from the cold.

 How to keep animals warm when indoors